 Chania Old Town, as well as the entire island of Crete, is a very safe place to visit and explore.
 When wandering around the neighbourhoods, everyone was extremely friendly and we felt very comfortable walking around the town at any time of the day.
 Will do advise though to remain alert of your surroundings and be cautious as you would in any new city when travelling.

 We highly recommend purchasing travel insurance when travelling overseas.
 Insurance will cover important things like emergency medical hospitalisation / evacuation, baggage delays and trip cancellation.
-We recommend World Nomads for quality travel insurance you can trust, at affordable rates.
+We recommend SafetyWing for quality travel insurance you can trust, at affordable rates.

 When Is The Best Time To Visit Chania Old Town?

-Old Town Chania in Crete has a Mediterranean climate with hot dry summers and mild winters.
+Old Town Chania Crete Greece has a Mediterranean climate with hot dry summers and mild winters.
 This makes it a great year-round destination.

 - High Season (July to early September) – Hottest and sunniest months of the year so there are lots of tourists and prices are at their peak.